calipark1213/3340FinalProject/README.md

 ## Conclusion (must contain a concise discussion of what has been learned from the analysis)
 ## Appendix (must include all data and R Markdown files for reproducibility)

-3340_PrimeDataSetup.Rmd
+**ALL FILES ARE FOUND AT TOP OF GITHUB PAGE** 3340_PrimeDataSetup.Rmd - R code used to format the original dataset </br>
-3340_analysis.html
+3340_analysis.html - HTML copy of our alaysis Rmd</br>
-3340_analysis.rmd
+3340_analysis.rmd - R code used for results</br>
-README.md
+README.md - Primary document containing details about our project</br>
-data_prime.csv
+data_prime.csv - Dataset formatted using PrimeDataSetup and some Excel work</br>

 ## Rerefences
 [1] Center for Disease Control and Prevention.
 (2020, September 17).
 About Adult BMI. _cdc.gov_ https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html  <br/>